-Do Boston Terriers like water and to swim?
+Do Boston Terriers like water and swimming?

-In this article we’re going to explore that subject in-depth in an attempt to answer any questions that you might have about Boston Terriers and their opinions about water.
+In this article, we’re going to explore that subject in-depth in an attempt to answer any questions that you might have about Boston Terriers and their opinions about water.
 Without further ado, let’s discuss Boston Terriers and swimming!

 Do Boston Terriers Like Water?

 If they are introduced to water at a young age, many Boston Terriers seem to love it!
 Older Terriers, not so much, or at least not without a good bit of coaxing.
-The odds are, if your dog will play with you in the sprinkler, then they’ll probably take to swimming too if you take things slowly.
+The odds are, if your dog plays with you in the sprinkler, then they’ll probably take to swimming too if you take things slowly.

 Can Boston Terriers Swim?